mjrlowe/terminal_images/README.md

 - [X] Add support for using images loaded from the web (rather than just locally)
 - [X] Auto-detect file format (no need to rely on the file extension)
 - [X] Allow the user to input an array of strings for the character map [added, but user can't do this when using the cli]
-- [ ] Finish documentation for the user in README.md
+- [ ] Finish the documentation in README.md
-- [X] Add some example output images
-- [ ] Add some example character maps
 - [ ] Add jsdoc documentation in the code
 - [ ] Add some tests
 - [ ] Add proper support for emojis and other characters that don't have length 1 in JavaScript
 - [ ] Way to get higher resolution outputs for color mode?
+- [ ] Detect whether terminal theme is light or dark automatically?
 - [ ] Better error handling (e.g. 404 when fetching image)
--
 - [ ] Add support for webp images
 - [ ] Add support for GIF images
 - [ ] Add support for TIFF images

+## Contributions

+Contributions are welcome!
+Just pick something to do (the todo list above is a good starting point) and let me know you want to work on it by opening an issue or commenting on a relevant existing issue.

+## License

+**terminal_images** is under the open source MIT license.
+See the LICENSE file for legal words.